This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Q #1) Explain the importance and benefits of using a document-based database.

-Following are benefits of document database:
+Here are the advantages of using a document database:

-• Stores dynamic data in unstructured, semi-structured, and structured formats.
+- Stores dynamic data in unstructured, semi-structured, and structured formats.

-• Able to process and store large data sets.
+- Able to process and store large datasets.

-• No restriction on structure or format for storing data.
+- No restriction on structure or format for storing data.

-• Objects can be stored in documents and serialized without enforcing any relational integrity.
+- Objects can be stored in documents and serialized without enforcing any relational integrity.

-• No foreign-key relationship.
+- No foreign-key relationship.

-• Supports JSON, XML for documents.
+- Supports JSON and XML for documents.

 Q #2) Describe some real-world examples of using unstructured data.